-John Lansdowne specializes in medieval and early renaissance art, with a particular focus on exchange in the Mediterranean world, above all in Italy, Byzantium, and the Latin East.
-His dissertation examines the well-known micromosaic icon of Christ the Man of Sorrows at the Basilica di Santa Croce in Gerusalemme and its life as a cult-object between late medieval Byzantium and quattrocento Rome.
+John Lansdowne specializes in medieval and early renaissance art, with a particular focus on exchange in the Mediterranean, above all in Italy and the eastern Christian world.
+His dissertation examines the well-known Byzantine micromosaic icon of Christ the Man of Sorrows at the Basilica di Santa Croce in Gerusalemme in Rome and its life as a cult-object between East and West in the later Middle Ages.

-“Giordano da Pisa: Remarks on the Authority of Icons from Greece: Translation and Commentary.”
-Texts on Byzantine Art and Aesthetics, vol. 3: Visual Arts, Material Culture, and Literature in Later Byzantium (1081–ca. 1330), eds.
-C. E. Barber and F. Spingou (Cambridge/New York: Cambridge University Press, forthcoming).
+“Giordano da Pisa: Remarks on the Authority of Icons from Greece (1306): Translation and Commentary.”
+Visual Arts, Material Culture, and Literature in Later Byzantium (1081–ca. 1330), eds.
+Charles Barber and Foteini Spingou, Texts on Byzantine Art and Aesthetics 3 (New York and Cambridge, UK: Cambridge University Press, 2019).

 Essay response in “Questionnaire on ‘Monuments’.”
 October, vol. 165 (Summer, 2018): 78–81.